 The best thing to do (starting at the bottom again) is to take the hand not holding the clipper, and to place a finger or two beneath the clipper blade (under the guard to be safe), this way the blade is a safe distance away from the skin.
 When you finish, check with a mirror, even out, and take shorter if desired.
 As said it’s much better to be sure not to go shorter than you wanted, as this can be disastrous, especially for longer hair styles.

 Check out this vid explaining how to cut your own hair with a set of clippers.

 Like all things, when learning to self-clipper your hair, practice makes perfect, and you’ll get much quicker and more accurate as time goes by.
+Also, you may consider relying on a balding clipper in case you like having that kind of style.
+Keep in mind that styling your beard seems easy, but it really becomes easy after using beard oil on your beard on a regular basis.
 We hope you’ve enjoyed our how to guide for cutting your own hair with clippers, check out our other tutorials for cutting hair and more right here.